haikalardzi/simple-chatbot-api/README.md

 This project was created using `bun init` in bun v1.2.17.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

+## How To Test

+You can go to <http://localhost:8000/docs> to use swagger

 ## Tech Stack

 | Components | Tech Used |